Fully Involved events hosts multiple opportunities to donate to school supply drive

 The events group is looking for an interested school to donate the supplies to.
 Last year they raised $1000 worth and hope to be able to give $2500 this year.

-Upcoming events are July 29th Crushing Cancer Softball Tournament at Laurens County Parks 409 Recreational Park Laurens, SC 8 am until end of tournament
+- July 29th Crushing Cancer Softball Tournament at Laurens County Parks 409 Recreational Park Laurens, SC from 8 a.m. until the end of the tournament

-August 6 Fishing for a Cure Car Show Joe’s Lake/Shelton’s Smoking Butts BBQ and Catering 155 Lake Place Greer, SC 2-5 pm
+- August 6 Fishing for a Cure Car Show Joe’s Lake/Shelton’s Smoking Butts BBQ and Catering 155 Lake Place Greer, SC 2 p.m.-5 p.m.

 Plankowner Brewing 109 Sloane Garden Road Boiling Springs, SC